“Nice to meet you.” “Thank you for your time.” “We can definitely help.”

 This two-parted online customer service phrase works, unsurprisingly, on a couple of levels.

 The first part – ”Feel free to reach out again” – encourages the customer that you have an open-door policy.
 And that, should they need to get back in touch about this issue (or a separate one), their support request will be welcomed, rather than shunned.

 The second part – ”Our hours are…” is the icing on the cake.
 It lets your customers know exactly when your team will be online, reassuring them that, if they get in touch in that window, there will always be someone there to handle their enquiry.
 It also sends the message that you value your customers’ time – you don’t want them to be waiting in vain.

 A little gratitude goes a long way.
 So before you sign off, don’t skimp on the thanks!

 This is also the ideal time to ask your customer if they’re satisfied, and to leave a review of your business.

 Top Tip: Not sure how to request feedback?
 Explore our guide to how to ask customers for reviews for the full lowdown.

 There you have it: 11 of the best customer service phrases to reassure, encourage, and thank your customers.

 One thing to remember, though?
 That words are still just words.
 To deliver truly excellent customer service, you’ll need to back these phrases up with action.
-To follow through on the promises, and solve your customers’ issues with empathy, efficiency, and expedition.
+To follow through on the promises, responding to any Google reviews and solve your customers’ issues with empathy, efficiency, and expedition.